ppiotrekp/ElevatorSystem/README.md

-ElevatorSystem
-An application which enables us to control the elevators in a building.
+ElevatorSystem - an application which enables us to control the elevators in a building.

 Algorithm works as below:
 1. choose an id of the elevator.